Multiple IRS Notices at Once: A Guide to Understanding and Responding to Concurrent Tax Communications

 Understanding Multiple Concurrent Notices

 Receiving several IRS notices within a short period signals that different IRS departments are working on your account simultaneously, often without full coordination.
-This happens when one issue triggers automated computer systems, manual correspondence, and collection actions at the same time.
+This happens when a single issue triggers automated computer systems, manual correspondence, and collection actions simultaneously.

 Many taxpayers assume that all the notices are about the same thing and respond only to the one that appears most urgent, which is a critical error because each notice usually has its own deadline and requires a separate response.